Last updated: [1/29/2021]

 - Are U.S. citizens permitted to enter?
 Yes

-- Entebbe International Airport airport opened on October 1 and tourists are permitted to enter the country with a negative PCR COVID-19 test taken no more than 72 hours before boarding aircraft in-bound to Uganda.
+- Entebbe International Airport opened on October 1.
+Tourists are permitted to enter the country with a negative PCR COVID-19 test taken no more than120 hours before boarding aircraft in-bound to Uganda.
+Please note this change from the previous requirement of 72 hours.

 - Is a negative COVID-19 test (PCR and/or serology) required for entry?
 Yes

-- Travelers must take a certified PCR COVID-19 test no more than 72 before departure for Uganda and obtain a negative result.
+- Travelers must take a certified PCR COVID-19 test no more than120 hours before departure for Uganda and obtain a negative result.
 Tests must have been done by a health facility that is accredited by the government of the country in which the test is conducted.
 Travelers will be required to present their test results to the airline to receive confirmation of their flight booking.

 - Uganda has an Emergency Operations Center at the Ministry of Health that is managing the COVID-19 response and can be reached through their hotline: (+256) 0800 203 033, 0800-100-066, or 0800-303-033.